PaulKalho/PlanGo/README.md

 # PlanGo
- This is a Personal Organizer App/Browser Startpage written with React and JS
+ This is a Personal Organizer App/Browser Startpage written with ReactJS and Django as the Backend